Should you visit Thessaloniki? Absolutely! Here’s why Thessaloniki is one of the best cities in Greece, and why it should be on your travel list.

 Even better, take a food tour and learn more about the city’s thriving food markets and multicultural culinary legacy!
 You can book it here: Thessaloniki food tour

-For more information on Greek dishes, check out this article: Food of Greece.
+For more information on Greek dishes and desserts, check out these articles

 6. Thessaloniki has amazing nightlife